Instagram 101: Abbi Kemp

 How did you first get into photography?

 I fell in love with photography back in 2007 whilst wandering the streets of SE Asia & India.
-I had a small point & shoot Sony camera and after time realized that I had an eye for pictures and loved the meditative state it took me to.
+I had a small point & shoot Sony camera and after time realised that I had an eye for pictures and loved the meditative state it took me to.
 I’ve never looked back!

 Do you shoot all of your Instagram photos using your iPhone?